thomasa88/KeyboardShortcutsSimple/README.md

 # KeyboardShortcutsSimple

 A Fusion 360 script for showing all assigned keyboard shortcuts.
+Use it to share setups and to find free keys (sort by shortcut keys).

 ![](screenshot.png)